parthindia47/sniffer_bot/README.md

 - hold information about twitter id and twitter accounts of each coin.

 2) user_list_sniffer_bot.json
 - holds information about user of the bot.
+Auto created on checked in.

 =================================================